Extracting Photon-Number Information from Superconducting Nanowire Single-Photon Detectors Traces via Mean-Derivative Projection: Discussion

 The confidence metric depends on the width of the photon-number peaks in the projection histogram, which is directly related to the jitter in the system, constraining the confidence.
-The mean full-width at half-maximum of the 1-photon peak across all measured laser intensities for our system is $\Delta t_{\left|1\right>} \approx$ \qty{45(1)}{\pico\second}.
-The laser pulse length and the system jitter as specified by the manufacturer together contribute $\Delta t_{\textrm{system}} \approx$ \qty{42(1)}{\pico\second} to the total measured jitter.
+The mean full-width at half-maximum of the 1-photon peak across all measured laser intensities for our system is $\Delta t_{\left|1\right>} \approx \qty{45(1)}{\pico\second}$, as measured from the timing histograms from \autoref{fig:results}d.
+The laser pulse length (\qty{23}{\pico\second}) and the system jitter as measured by the manufacturer (\qty{35}{\pico\second}) together contribute $\Delta t_{\textrm{system}} \approx \qty{42(1)}{\pico\second}$ to the total measured jitter.
 We attribute the small difference to jitter introduced by the photodiode and the amplifiers connected to the photodiode.
 The SNSPD system is the main contributor to the total system jitter and thus the primary factor limiting the confidence.
 It is therefore expected that reducing the jitter in the SNSPD system will increase the photon-number resolution according to our metric.

+SNSPDs with intrinsic timing jitter as low as \qty{3}{\pico\second} were demonstrated~\cite{Korzh2020}.
+However, these low jitter values are obtained in short-nanowire detectors, where only a single hotspot can form~\cite{Yang2007}.
+For efficient detectors capable of photon number resolution, longer meandering wires are needed and the jitter will mainly be determined by geometric jitter~\cite{Calandri2016}.
+This means that there is an intrinsic trade-off between high detection efficiencies and the best photon number resolution obtainable.